 It is important for law students not only to learn about remedies but also to sit down with the people who have been impacted by the criminal justice system.
 “They are able to see and hear about other’s experiences.
 It is nearly impossible to sit down with a person and not hear about the grave injustices they experienced in their arrest, processing, or after when the justice system failed to respond in a commensurate way,” said Mairead O'Reilly from Vermont Legal Aid.
 “These trainings are a compelling way to cultivate a new generation of advocates who start off in their career believing that another way of administering justice is not only possible, but it is actually necessary.”

 Law students will carry their experiences with the training and clinics with them long after they graduate.
 Evan Antal, a JD student at VLS, reflected about how criminal justice reform has become a key interest of his.
-“The clinic gave me a real and insightful look at how hugely important expungement is.
-It has a lot of weight in making the criminal justice system more just and balanced.”
+“The clinic gave me an insightful look into the important role expungement plays.
+It allows people to get out from under the collateral consequences of old convictions and truly move on from mistakes they may have made in the past.”

 Antal told the story of an “average mom” who was convicted of a white-collar crime two decades ago, who is unable to secure a loan for her family.
 “The training gave me the direct benefit of learning the process to identify what charges qualify for being expunged, so I can help people disperse the cloud that has been following them around for years.
 It’s tangible change.”